The French firm won the first award against Libya over the Arab Spring uprising

 In 2007, they recruited Laurence Kiffer from Derains & Associés - a member of the Paris Bar Council – plus various younger lawyers from well-regarded arbitration shops such as Jeantet Associés.

 A decade later, they added a fourth partner, Raphael Kaminsky.
-Well known in his own right, he had previously worked at Latham & Watkins and Lazareff Le Bars and solo.
+Well known in his own right, he had previously worked at Latham & Watkins and Lazareff Le Bars, and on a solo basis.

-And in 2018, they added a fifth: French Iranian national Shaparak Saleh, formerly of Freshfields Bruckhaus Deringer.
+And in 2018, they added a fifth partner: French Iranian national Shaparak Saleh, formerly of Freshfields Bruckhaus Deringer.

 Teynier Pic has represented clients from industries as diverse as aerospace and defence, telecoms and fashion, on mainly ICC matters.
 It also handles investment treaty matters, for both investors and states.
 It has a particular niche for disputes from Francophone Africa.